Good Faith Estimate

-If you're planning to pay out-of-pocket for therapy, you have the legal right to receive a Good Faith Estimate (GFE) before services begin.
-This estimate helps you understand the cost of outpatient mental health therapy based on your needs, preferences, and goals.
+If you plan to pay out-of-pocket for therapy, you have the legal right to receive a Good Faith Estimate (GFE) before services begin.
+A Good Faith Estimate helps you understand the expected cost of outpatient mental health therapy based on your needs, preferences, and goals.

 Who This Applies To